-GOLETA — Santa Barbara County sheriff’s deputies will hold a DUI checkpoint from 6 p.m. to 3 a.m.
-Friday at an undisclosed location within Goleta.
+GOLETA — The Santa Barbara County Sheriff’s Office, which provides law enforcement for Goleta, will hold a DUI checkpoint from 6 p.m.
+Friday to 3 a.m.
+Saturday at an undisclosed location within the city.

-The deputies, who provide law enforcement for the city of Goleta, are committed to keeping the traveling public safe.
+The Sheriff’s Office is committed to keeping the traveling public safe.

 “Please think twice before driving a car while impaired,” Sgt.
 Noel Rivas said.
 “The results will be tragic if a collision occurs and someone is hurt or killed.”

 Drivers charged with a first time DUI face an average of $13,500 in fines and penalties as well as a suspended license.